Skip to content

 Phase 5: Final Verification

-Summarize: albums processed (single artist vs VA), loose tracks processed, any unresolved items, WAV tracks needing manual cover art in Rekordbox, and next steps (import, collection audit SOP, genre classification SOP).
+Summarize: albums processed (single artist vs VA), loose tracks processed, any unresolved items, WAV tracks whose covers need manual import into Rekordbox (tag is embedded; colocated image file required for Rekordbox), and next steps (import, collection audit SOP, genre classification SOP).

 Decision Reference